Home » Tools Reference

 To switch to using the latest upstream git development branch (

 # Install git.
-Skip if the system already has it. ./emsdk install git-1.8.3 # Clone+pull the latest emscripten-core/emscripten/incoming. ./emsdk install sdk-incoming-64bit # Set the "incoming SDK" as the active version. ./emsdk activate sdk-incoming-64bit
+Skip if the system already has it. ./emsdk install git-1.8.3 # Clone+pull the latest emscripten-core/emscripten/main. ./emsdk install sdk-upstream-main-64bit # Set the "upstream-main SDK" as the active version. ./emsdk activate sdk-upstream-main-64bit

 It is also possible to use your own fork of the Emscripten repository via the SDK.
 This is useful in the case when you want to make your own modifications to the Emscripten toolchain, but still keep using the SDK environment and tools.